 You might want to refer to these posts as well:

 - How to use Continuity Camera between Mac and iPhone

 - Is Your Mac USB Port Not Working?
 Try Out These Fixes

-- How to Find UDID of iPhone or iPad without Mac or PC
+- How to Find UDID of iPhone and iPad

 - How to Quickly Type Special Characters on Mac